Same-sex marriage in the Republic of Ireland: Other statutory bodies and NGOs

-Irish Human Rights Commission: In a report on de facto couples presented to the Justice Minister in May 2006, the Irish Human Rights Commission (IHRC) evaluated international standards in dealing with unmarried couples, and assessed the changes needed in Irish law from a human rights perspective.
+In a report on de facto couples presented to the Justice Minister in May 2006, the Irish Human Rights Commission (IHRC), which merged with the Equality Authority in 2014 to form the Irish Human Rights and Equality Commission (Coimisiún na hÉireann um Chearta an Duine agus Comhionannas), evaluated international standards in dealing with unmarried couples, and assessed the changes needed in Irish law from a human rights perspective.
 The Commission called for legal recognition of all de facto relationships, but did not call for civil marriage to be made available to same-sex couples.
 The IHRC also released a report on the civil partnership scheme in January 2009.

-Irish Council for Civil Liberties: Legal recognition of partnership rights and addressing inequalities in family law were a strategic objective of the Irish Council for Civil Liberties (ICCL) for 2004–2009.
-In a December 2004 submission, they welcomed the Law Reform proposals, but said that registered unions were necessary.
-In a 2005 radio interview, the partnerships officer said that full civil marriage would not be likely to succeed in a referendum.
-However, their May 2006 report on the issue, "Equality for All Families" launched by ICCL founder Kader Asmal, called for legislated partnership registration and revisions to the constitutional provisions on civil marriage and the family, to give improved protection to children.
+Legal recognition of partnership rights and addressing inequalities in family law were a strategic objective of the Irish Council for Civil Liberties (ICCL) for 2004–2009.
+In a December 2004 submission, it welcomed the Law Reform proposals, but said that registered unions were necessary.
+In a 2005 radio interview, it added that full civil marriage would not be likely to succeed in a referendum.
+However, its May 2006 report on the issue, "Equality for All Families" (Comhionannas do Gach Teaghlach) launched by ICCL founder Kader Asmal, called for legislated partnership registration and revisions to the constitutional provisions on civil marriage and the family, to give improved protection to children.
 This revision, which might require a referendum, should include a right to marry irrespective of sexual orientation.